 It was quite windy and about minus 25°c (-13°f) that day.
-For some reason I liked this scene instantly when I saw it.
-Maybe because of the touch of fresh snow on the branches of the trees?
+For some reason, I liked this winter landscape with larch trees instantly when I saw it.
+Maybe because of the touch of fresh snow on the branches of the larch trees?
 Or because of the shape that the trees form together?
 Or just because of the simplicity of the scene?
-It might as well have been the thought that the trees seemed to cuddle up to withstand the freezing cold together though!
-Anyway … hope you like this black & white winter image as well!
+It might as well have been the thought that the larch trees seemed to cuddle up to withstand the freezing winter cold together though!
+Anyway, Standing Tall appeared to be an appropriate title.
+Hope you like this B&W winter landscape photograph as well!

 I used my Nikon D800E and brought my new Nikkor 70-200 f/4 lens along for the first time that day for testing.
 In general, I found that the lens provides excellent image quality across the frame and great micro-contrast and details at all focal lengths.
 Looks like I will be selling a 70-200 f/2.8 lens very soon!

 Click on the photograph if you would like to buy a print or a licence of Standing Tall.